duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/04-sim2real/01_project-report-sim2real.md

 #### NVIDIA UNIT [](#bib:unit)

 UNIT attempts to learn the same mapping G : X -> Y as CycleGAN, but it uses a slightly different approach, by enforcing the idea of a shared latent space between pairs of images and using Variational Auto Encoders (VAE) in addition to a GAN network.
-Thus, UNIT tries to minimize the cycle consistency loss, the VAE losses as well as the adversarial losses.
+Thus, UNIT tries to learn that shared latent space and tries to minimize the cycle consistency loss, the VAE losses as well as the adversarial losses.

 ## Background and Preliminaries {#sim2real-final-preliminaries}